-Sea of Thieves gives you and your friends the chance to sail the seas, discovering adventures, participating in tall tales, and uncovering treasure while battling hordes of skeleton pirates.
-For those who need something to do on their ship during a journey, fishing is a great time past time, and there are plenty of rare fish swimming in the waters.
-What is the rarest fish in the game, and how do you go about catching it?
+Sea of Thieves allows you and your friends to sail the seas, discover adventures, participate in tall tales, and uncover treasure while battling hordes of skeleton pirates.
+Fishing is a great time pastime for those who need something to do on their ship during a journey, and there are plenty of rare fish swimming in the waters.
+This guide covers the rarest fish in Sea of Thieves and how you can catch them.

-- Muddy Wildsplash, caught only at The Wilds using earthworms.
-They are worth 4,500, and 11,250 as a trophy.
+- Forsaken Devilfish: Caught only at The Devil’s Roar using grubs.
+They are worth 4,500 and 11,250 as a trophy.

-- Sand Battlegill, caught only in areas of high danger, such as Fortresses or Skeleton Ship battles, using grubs.
-Although many don’t know if large sea creatures count, such as the Kraken or the Megalodon.
-They are worth 5,625, and 14,065 as a trophy.
+- Sand Battlegill: Caught only in areas of high danger, such as Fortresses or Skeleton Ship battles, using grubs.
+However, many don’t know if large sea creatures count, such as the Kraken or the Megalodon.
+They are worth 5,625 and 14,065 as a trophy.

-Of those on the list, the Sand Battlegirl, Snow Wrecker, and Shadow Stormfish top the hardest fish for you to come by.
-Arguably, the Sand Battlegill and Shadow Stormfish are likely the hardest, merely because they are available during times of peril, and you might be preoccupied or persuaded to do something else to assist your shipmates during those encounters.
+Of those on the list, the Sand Battlegill, Snow Wrecker, and Shadow Stormfish are the top most challenging fish for you to come by.
+Arguably, the Sand Battlegill and Shadow Stormfish are likely the hardest, merely because they are available during times of peril, and you might be preoccupied withing trying to do something else during these encounters.

-You can only achieve the prices on our list if you properly cook the fish before turning it in to the traders.
-If you were to give it to them straight raw, they would provide a significantly lower price.
+You can only achieve the prices on our list if you correctly cook the fish before selling it to the Hunter’s Call traders.
+However, if you were to give it to them straight raw, they would provide a significantly lower price.
 For example, a raw Shadow Stormfish is worth 4,500, and 11,250 as a trophy.